PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 operator to `GATHER`, keeping the shared type index current.
 This consolidation reduces the registered-runner call characterization from 137 to 135.

+The conditional late generic-transpose and QKV-bridge pair reuses the QKV helper in a bridge-only mode.
+Two prior invocations retain the default prefix-plus-bridge path.
+The new invocation forwards the runtime layout flag, disables the prefix, and always runs the bridge.
+Its scope stays between the raw shape-extract and split/Conv/Concat rewrites, reducing the registered- runner call characterization from 135 to 134.

 Two repeated QKV attention prefix/bridge pairs share one scope per occurrence.
 The four prefix specs (Gather-layout hoist, Gather-to-Slice, Slice-to-Split, and Split/Reshape collapse) retain their order before the two bridge specs